progmaticltd/homebox/docs/maintenance.md

     - mikael@homebox.space
 ```

 Then, run the Ansible playbook called __ldap-refresh.yml__.
-This playbook refresh the email aliases only, and does not
+This playbook refreshes the email aliases only, and does not
 touch anything else.
 It will also remove any email alias previously added if it is not in the list.

 ### Adding a user account

-The best way is to modify the users section ofyour system.yml configuration file and to run an Ansible scripts
+The best way is to modify the users section of your system.yml configuration file and to run an Ansible script again.
-again.
 The main advantage of this, is that the database will be up to date if you need to deploy your server again.

 First, add a new user in the users list: